zhaotoday/node-core/README.md

 ## Introduction
-The `node-core` is a Node.js framework based Alibaba's Egg.js.
+The `node-core` is a Node.js framework based on Alibaba's Egg.js.

 ## Installation
 ```bash